Ed-Dahi: History

 Ed-Dahi was named after Dahia Bin Khalifa al-Kalbei, who according to Islamic tradition, was a friend of the Islamic prophet Muhammad.
 Dahia, an ambassador of Muhammad, attempted to convert Byzantine emperor Heraclius to Islam.
 According to local tradition, Dahia was killed and buried in the site of the village.

-Ottoman era
+Ottoman Empire

 In 1870–1871 an Ottoman census listed the village in the nahiya (sub-district) of Shafa al-Shamali.
 In 1875 Victor Guérin found here a small village, consisting of fifteen "miserable" houses, surrounded by gardens and bordered by cactus hedges.

 In 1882 the PEF's Survey of Western Palestine (SWP) described it as "a little hamlet of stone cabins, on the saddle west of the conical peak of Jebel ed Duhy.
 Straggling olives exist on the north and west.
 The water supply is from a well lower down the hill, on the north."

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British authorities, al-Dahi had a population of 84, all Muslims, increasing slightly in the 1931 census to 87, still all Muslim, in a total of 16 houses.